mattrussell2/gradescope-autograder/README.md

 test_autograder -j NUMCORES
 ```

+Note that given limits with resource use you should be careful with enabling multiple cores for Gradescope!

 ### testrunner.sh
 In Gradescope's docker container, the usual `run_autograder` script runs the assignment-specific script named `testrunner.sh`, which in turn actually runs `autograde`.
-The reason for this extra script is to maximize flexibility; any changes made to `run_autograder` would have to both require rebuilding the container and would need to propagate across assignments.
-This setup, by contrast, allows you to make changes for a given assignment without having to rebuild the container/.zip file.
-That is to say, feel free to add extra commands before/after tests are run in `testrunner.sh`.
-For instance, you change the command in that file to include `-j NUMCORES` if you'd like, although on Gradescope there isn't likely much to be gained from this.
+The reason for this extra step is to maximize flexibility; any changes made to `run_autograder` would have to both require rebuilding the container and would need to propagate across assignments.
+This setup, by contrast, allows you to make changes for a given assignment and then to just `git push` in order to run the new tests.
+Feel free to add anything here that you'd like.

-## Test .toml Configuration Options
+## Testing Configuration Options
 These are the configuration options for a test.
-You may set any of these in `[common]`,
-under a test group, or within a specific test.
+You may set any of these in `[common]`, under a test group, or within a specific test.

 | option | default | pupose |
 |---|---|---|